statistical-thinking/KI.ENNA/README.md

 Improvements to the AI-ANNE code are also very welcome.
 Just get in touch with me here on GitHub :-)

 # Aplication Example
-This is an example of how AI-ANNE can be used as an interactive learning tool in the classroom:
+This is an example of how AI-ANNE can be used as an interactive learning tool in the classroom:<br>
 ![KI-ENNA](images/AI-ANNE-DEMO.gif)

 # License & Acknowledgment